ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/speech.rst

 .. note::

-    On some Linux systems, the "python-espeak" package may be required
+    On some systems, the "python-espeak" or "python3-speechd" package may be required.